gtpock93/gtpock93.github.io/README.md

 Semi-Formal

 ## Registry
-We do not plan to have a registry.
+We do not plan to have a registry, we're thankful to have you with us to celebrate this occasion!
+That means more to us than anything else.

+If y'all really have to give us a gift, we will have a card box at the wedding.
+Any monetary gifts will go towards our honeymoon or a pizza oven.